AleKarstaag/1051811_Assessment_PoP/README.md

-# 10_assement
+# Final Assessment for the Python for Programming Course
-Assesment for Python for programming course
+Candidate Number: 1051811